Colorado State Capitol building in Denver aerial view

 The 40-foot-high Blue Bear I see what you mean sculpture imparts a sense of fun and playfulness as it peers into Denver's downtown convention center.

-As you sightsee in Denver you are likely to be surprised and delighted, such as encountering the 40-foot art intallation 'Blue Bear' peaking in the downtown convention center.
+As you sightsee in Denver, you are likely to be surprised and delighted, such as encountering the 40-foot art installation 'Blue Bear' peaking in the downtown Convention Center.

 Chris Allan/Shutterstock.com